 COSYM MiL SiL TC SIMULINK enables co-simulation between models in COSYM and models in MATLAB®/Simulink®.
 No generated code is required from MATLAB®/Simulink®, since the MATLAB®/Simulink® models are executed in their original environment.

 COSYM MiL SiL VNET

-COSYM MiL SiL VNET (Virtual Networks) enables the simulation of CAN, CANFD, AETH, LIN and FR virtual busses.
+COSYM MiL SiL VNET enables the simulation of CAN, CANFD, AETH, LIN and FR virtual busses.

 COSYM NIC (Network Integration CAN) is used for configuring and carrying out tests that require a rest-bus simulation with CAN.

 COSYM MIL SIL XCP enables the manipulation of parameters in COSYM MIL SIL and the access on the signals with INCA.

 COSYM-CAR is a tool to complete the network and restbus configuration, based on AUTOSAR.
 Configuration details can be provided in the format compatible to COSYM to be able to continue with the simulation workflow.